hnryjmes/100-days-of-code/README.md

 1. DAY 52.
 JavaScript week again!
 Getting to grips with some more advanced language features, reading Eloquent JavaScript, test-driving a single page notes app in vanilla JS. #100DaysOfCode

+1. DAY 53.
+I've said 'vanilla JS' a lot recently.
+What's vanilla about it?
+It can do so much!
+Also, I love vanilla...
+Today I'm working on a Tic Tac Toe game, maybe with an AI.
+We'll see how far I get! #100DaysOfCode

 1.